MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ### Step 2: Install the app from Microsoft AppSource

-Follow the steps below to install Hospital Emergency Response app along with the configuration data and sample master data.
+Follow the steps below to install Hospital Emergency Response app along with the configuration and sample data.

+> [!NOTE]
+> The installation process installs sample data for new installation only.
+If you have a prior installation of this app in your environment, the configuration and sample data won't be installed during the installation to ensure your existing data isn't overwritten.

 1. Navigate to [AppSource](https://appsource.microsoft.com/), and search for "Hospital Emergency Response".<br/>Alternatively, navigate to the app directly using this link: <https://appsource.microsoft.com/product/dynamics-365/mscrm.pphersapp>